-This homemade Dry Rub for Chicken is the perfect blend of sweet, savory, and spicy, made with everyday ingredients.
+This homemade Dry Rub for Smoked Chicken is the perfect blend of sweet, savory, and spicy, made with everyday ingredients.
 This BBQ rub for chicken leaves a beautifully caramelized crusty and crackly exterior.
-It is the perfect rub for grilled chicken or chicken that is smoked, oven-baked, or cooked in the Air Fryer or Instant Pot.
-You can use it on chicken breasts, chicken wings, chicken quarters, and chicken legs.
-It's so versatile; it can also be used as a BBQ rub for pork.
+It is the perfect rub for any smoked chicken recipe or any chicken that is oven-baked or cooked in the Air Fryer, Instant Pot, or slow cooker.
+You can use it on chicken breasts, chicken wings, thighs, quarters, and legs.
+It's so versatile; it can also be used as a BBQ rub for turkey or pork.
+It also tastes great on ham!
+Plus, this rub is gluten-free!

-This chicken rub for bbq is simple to make, and you can have it ready to go in only 5 minutes.
-This is our go-to rub for chicken anytime we cook it on the smoker.
+This rub for smoked chicken is simple to make, and you can have it ready to go in only 5 minutes.
+This is our go-to rub for chicken anytime we cook it on the smoker, and we feel it is the best chicken rub for smoking.
 Because it is a dry rub, it has no added liquid in it, which means the outside of the chicken will start to sear quickly and give you the flavor you're looking for.

 What is a dry rub?

-This rub gives chicken, or pork, amazing flavor; it is the perfect blend of sweet and spicy, and the brown sugar carmelizes in the heat and leaves a crusty, savory exterior.
+This chicken rub recipe for smoking gives chicken, turkey, or pork amazing flavor; it is the perfect blend of sweet and spicy.
+The brown sugar carmelizes in the heat and leaves a crusty, savory exterior.
 We love using it every time we make Smoked Chicken Legs.

-This recipe makes about ½ cup of seasoning, which is a lot.
-It will last for approximately 4 grilling sessions.
+This chicken dry rub recipe makes about ½ cup of seasoning, which is a lot.
+However, it will last for approximately 4 grilling sessions.
 This, of course, depends on how much you use and how much meat you put it on.

 - Brown sugar.
 Light or dark brown sugar will work.
 Dark brown sugar has a higher molasses content which will give it a richer taste.